dkolyshev/aistocks/README.md

 2. Installed Git

-## How to run the app in subdirectory
+## How to run the app in a subdirectory

 ### 1. Navigate to the directory where you want to deploy the app